paulilioaica/BitNet/README.md

 - `test/`: Includes notebooks or scripts for running experiments and comparing results.

 ## Implementation
-We start by implementing the BitLinear layer, which replaces the traditional linear layer in the neural network architecture.
-We provide detailed explanations and code snippets in the `src/` directory and testing in `src/`
+The implementation starts with the BitLinear layer, which replaces the traditional linear layer in the neural network architecture.
+Detailed explanations and code snippets  are provided in the `src/` directory and testing in `src/`

 ## Transformer Implementation
 This repo's aim is to implement a whole **Transformer** using BitLinear's logic and comparing it side by side to a regular floating point **Transformer**.

-## Comparing Results
+## Future work -- Comparing Results
-To evaluate the performance of BitNet, we compare it to a regular implementation of the Transformer architecture.
-We conduct experiments on various datasets and measure metrics such as accuracy, training time, and memory usage.
+To evaluate the performance of BitNet, it's compared it to a regular implementation of the Transformer architecture.
+Experiments are conducted on various datasets and measure metrics such as accuracy, training time, and memory usage.
 The results and analysis can be found in the `experiments/` directory.

 ## Results